benedictusdps/cs-playground/README.md

 # C# Playground

-A repository to document my journey on learning JavaScript.
+A repository to document my journey on learning C#.